EmmanueleVilla/chess_ai_game/README.md

 Yes, I know there are already lots of programs like this and official chess AI tournaments and stuff, this is just an exercise

+It is composed by a simple UI made with pygame

 ## Usage

 To play, you need to call